gerkill/birding-hotspots/README.md

 Your browser should open automatically and display the App.
 If your browser does not start automatically, open your browser and connect to: ```http://localhost:3000```

+Note: you will need to insert your own authentication keys for Google Maps API and Foursquare API.

 The service worker with the create-react-app only works in the *production build*, not in the development mode.
 To run the app in production use the following commands:
 ```